 If you’re looking for a BiPAP machine that offers superior therapy along with an array of advanced comfort features that help to mimic natural breathing, then the Philips Respironics DreamStation BiPAP® Pro Machine may be a good option to consider.
-Similar to Philips DreamStation Auto BiPAP® machine but retailing for $300 less, the Pro is a less expensive model providing similar pressure relief and a lot of the same features.
+Similar to Philips DreamStation Auto BiPAP® machine in ability, the Pro is a more affordable model providing similar pressure relief and a lot of the same features.

 Just like the Auto machine, the DreamStation BiPAP® Pro is high-end, quiet, and attractive to look at.
 It boasts the same combination of smartphone-friendly data tracking and user-friendly analog touches like the dial knob navigation interface on the front of the machine.
 CPAP.com users like the BiPAP® Pro for its easy-to-read display panel, ease of use, and lighter weight.
 Bluetooth access to advanced therapy data is another bonus that comes with this model.